Hermosa Beach, California, and Austin, Texas

 Don't Look for Me (Randy Love & Danny Jamison) • 10:46

-Although never released by Sonobeat Records, Wildfire's album eventually was self-released in 2006 by the band with the assistance of Barbara Light Lacy, and for a period of time it also was available on iTunes.
+Although never released by Sonobeat Records, Wildfire's album eventually is self-released in 2006 by the band with the assistance of Barbara Light Lacy.

 Recorded at Sonobeat's Western Hills Drive Studios, Austin, Texas, in late 1970